kgateway-dev/kgateway/docs/content/guides/traffic_management/request_processing/delegation/_index.md

 - If delegating to multiple `VirtualHostOption` and `RouteTableOption` resources, the resource configuration is applied in order.
 For example, if a virtual service delegates to two `VirtualHostOption` resources, and both of them specify retry policies, only the retry policy from the `VirtualHostOption` resource that is delegated to first is applied.
 The retry policy in subsequent `VirtualHostOption` resources is ignored.

 {{% notice note %}}
-Keep in mind that delegating to a lot of `VirtualHostOption` and `RouteTableOption` resources can complicate the troubleshooting process as you might need to analyze multiple option resources to find the root cause of an issue.
+Keep in mind that delegating to several `VirtualHostOption` and `RouteTableOption` resources can complicate the troubleshooting process, as you might need to analyze multiple option resources to find the root cause of an issue.
 In addition, updates to `VirtualHostOption` and `RouteTableOption` resources that introduce errors can have large impacts on your environment depending on how often these resources are delegated to.
 {{% /notice %}}

 ## Example